State profile · KS · CMS + NAIC

 The verdict

-Marketplace insurers in Kansas deny 16.6% of claims — below the 21% national average, the 21st-highest of 31 states, and drivers pay an average $973 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in Kansas deny 20.5% of claims - near the 20% national average, the 13th-highest of 30 states, and drivers pay an average $973 a year for auto cover, less than the $1191 national average (the 39th-most-expensive of 51 states).

 avg claims denied